 None of the studies provided any details regarding the education attainment of those participating in the studies.
 However, with regards to knowledge, Donley et al. (2011) administered a survey to identify social care staff perceptions about the support provided to them and their knowledge of chemical restraint.
 The questionnaire adopted a self-perception rating scale.
 From the survey respondents, six participated in a semi-structured interview, which focused on their education in relation to chemical restraint, when they would consider giving psychotropic medication and other approaches that could be used instead of medication.
 Results showed that generally social care staff felt they required more knowledge about the medication in order to maintain client safety and to help act as an advocate at appointments.
 Imaiso and Yamauchi (2009) designed a questionnaire consisting of twelve knowledge, eight skill and seven attitude items and used a five point Likert scale, rated from very important to not important.
 The study did not identify the knowledge currently held by SCSWs, but questioned the knowledge they would like to possess prior to undertaking an ICI.
+From this study, the most important competencies in relation to tracheal suctioning were identified as needing to understanding the risks, managing an emergency situation and observing a patients breathing.
 There was no reference to the level of knowledge of staff involved with the educational courses within the remaining three studies (Sterrick & Foley 1999, Chadwick et al, 2002, Tredinnick & Cocks 2013).

 Evaluation of Education

 Chadwick et al. (2002) conducted observations on SCSWs who had attended a general 2-day training workshop and the SCSWs member then completed a short interview.
 The interview transcripts were then compared to a checklist of the service users written dysphagia management recommendations and results were scored.
 Chadwick et al. (2002) found that SCSWs tended to remember the more technical elements of the course (e.g. altering of food and drink consistency) and specialised equipment but tended to overlook the prompting and social interactions which should accompany meal times.
 In order to assess knowledge Tredinnick & Cocks (2013) provided three questionnaires to each SCSWs member, once immediately before, one immediately after and one a month post training delivery to measure confidence and knowledge.
 The questionnaires consisted of six confidence questions with rating scales and knowledge questions on a with 4-point rating scales.
 A control group was included who did not attend any training, but completed a questionnaire at the beginning of a chosen shift, another at the end of the same shift and one a month later.
 Results indicated that there was an increase in confidence reported after course attendance and this was maintained one month post training, however, confidence scores did not change for the control group.
 There was a significant difference in knowledge between the trained and control participants.
 Sterrick & Foley (1999) did not look at SCSWs knowledge and the impact of educational preparation on knowledge on the use of rectal diazepam within their study.
 Instead they focused on the course itself and how participants found the course.
+Overall, 161 student evaluations have been received and from this 96% felt that the course was appropriate for practice, 70% felt the lend of the course was appropriate, 89% gave a positive response with regards to teaching methods used and 71% were positive about the assessment methods used (Sterrick & Foley 1999).
 Imaiso & Yamauchi (2009) questioned the preferred knowledge staff would like to possess following an educational intervention and did not undertake any form of training within their study.
 Donley et al. (2011) also focused on levels of knowledge and did not undertake any skills training.

 Responsibility and Accountability